 Organic Soil Amendments

-Adding organic matter to soil for organic gardens is crucial in the health of your plants.
+Adding organic matter to the soil for organic gardens is crucial to the health of your plants.
 Here are some common organic soil amendments for creating healthy garden soil.

 Compost is worked into the existing soil before spring planting and can be added later in the summer if you plan a fall garden.
 The nutrients from the compost will help ensure strong healthy plants.
 Healthy plants are less likely to be devastated by bugs or disease.

 Manure is another popular fertilizer among gardeners for adding organic matter to the soil.
 The droppings from cows, horses, goats, rabbits, and chickens are all considered to be viable manure for your garden.
 Manure can be purchased from garden centers, or if you are lucky enough to live near a rural area it can be purchased directly from the stock owner at a more reasonable price.

 Beware of putting fresh manure on your garden space as it can burn the plants.
 This is best applied in late fall after all plants have been harvested or added to your compost pile to age.